 This is safe for homeowner use.
-It can be used to feed termites in monitors set in the ground or to feed termites inside timbers above ground level.
-This same chemical is used by the majority of the professional service industry but anyone can use it.
+It can be used to feed termites in monitors set on the ground or to feed termites inside timbers above ground level.
+This same chemical is used by the majority of the professional service industry but their labels restrict its use to approved technicians.

 The first termite killer